 close to home: between the tides

-along the thanet coast is the extraordinary Walpole Bay tidal pool.
+Along the Thanet coast is the extraordinary Walpole Bay tidal pool.
 Some 4 acres in size it provides free space for people to gather, to play, to swim, to forage and to fish.

 It is here that I encounter sea swimmers making use of the water throughout the year.
 Comfortable in their own skins and living in the moment.

-In 2017 this pool, so vital to many of the coastal communities of Thanet, is 80 years old.
+This pool, so vital to many of the coastal communities of Thanet, is 80 years old.
 A democratic gathering space at the water's edge.